 Bitcoin is said to provide a revolutionary approach to buying and selling goods and services, and it is becoming increasingly popular as time goes by.
-With the implementation of new methods and practices, of course, comes new jargon.
+With new methods and practices, of course, comes new jargon.
 Bitcoin terminology, therefore, plays an important role in understanding the concept and currency as a whole.
 Many are trading, purchasing, and using cryptocurrency already.
 Others, however, are completely unfamiliar with the subject.
 No matter your grasp of it, or lack thereof, participating in some form will always lead you to encounter the same set of commonly used terms.
 For beginners aiming to use bitcoin, whether to learn how to trade or simply use it as a form of cash, the best place to start is by learning bitcoin terminology.

 The Basics of Bitcoin Terminology

-Every subject comes with a list of more ordinary, and commonly used words and phrases.
+Every subject has a list of more ordinary and commonly used words and phrases.
 Bitcoin terminology is much the same.
-There are some ideas that you have to know, and others that you can scrape by without understanding.
+There are some ideas that you have to know and others that you can scrape by without understanding.
 The below list of related terminology details and explains jargon, without which you will be completely lost.
 Get to know them and make them part of your vocabulary for ease of use.

 Satoshi Nakamoto is the pseudonym for the person or group of people who created bitcoin, although their real identity is still unknown.
 Nakamoto posted an academic paper to a cryptography mailing list in 2008.
 The paper detailed a peer-to-peer digital cash system based on a blockchain.
-This was the inception of popular cryptocurrencies we utilise today.
+This was the inception of the popular cryptocurrencies we utilise today.
 When users refer to a “satoshi”, they refer to the smallest unit of a bitcoin.
 One singular coin contains 100 million satoshis.
 Therefore one satoshi = 0.0000001 bitcoin.

 Blockchain can be thought of as a public, digital ledger.
-The technology allows users to keep track of information in an unalterable, and transparent way.
-A network of computers store and add information in the form of blocks to a chain.
-When each block is added it becomes unchangeable and it can only be added after being unanimously verified by participants.
+The technology allows users to keep track of information unalterable and transparently.
+A computer network stores and adds information in the form of blocks to a chain.
+When each block is added, it becomes unchangeable and can only be added after being unanimously verified by participants.
 For Bitcoin users, the blockchain is publicly available to anyone.
 The currency blockchain records every BTC transaction since the currency began.
 Records are kept in chronological order.

-Essentially, cryptography is a genre of math which, in the context of bitcoin terminology, serves as a way to ensure the security of the system.
-Cryptography makes it impossible for malicious actors to use currency from the wallet of another user, or to corrupt the blockchain in some way.
+Cryptography is a genre of math which, in the context of bitcoin terminology, serves as a way to ensure the system’s security.
+Cryptography makes it impossible for malicious actors to use currency from another user’s wallet or corrupt the blockchain in some way.
 It is used to encrypt and decrypt information.
 The Bitcoin system uses addresses, wallets, hash functions, and more.

 In the most basic terms, double spending is when you use the same BTC twice.
 A malicious participant on the blockchain may send the same coin to two different users before either transaction is confirmed.
 Since the blockchain requires all transactions to be verified by miners, double spending is prevented.
 Both transactions will appear on the blockchain, but the miner will only verify the first and declare the second invalid.

 This is a big one in bitcoin terminology, as it is one of the things that has led to BTC being so widely acclaimed.
-The network on which the currency runs is decentralized, which means that there is no central authority who runs the network.
+The network on which the currency runs is decentralised, which means that no central authority runs the network.
 Participants on the network speak to each other directly rather than through a bank or a broker.
 In other words, users communicate and send each other information instead of requesting the information from an organisation that keeps it private.

 Peer To Peer (P2P)